craflin/CDeploy/README.md

 # CDeploy

 CDeploy is a simple CMake centric package format and package manager.
-It uses a simple CMake function (`deploy`) to download and unpack a ZIP or TAR file and uses `find_package` in *config mode* to import some CMake targets.
+It provides a CMake function (`deploy`) to download and unpack a ZIP file and uses `find_package` in *config mode* to import external libraries or tools.

 ## Example